manuel-di-iorio/unique-engine/docs/docs/reference/core/UeRenderer.md

 **Lighting Aggregation**

-When the internal `render()` method is called, the renderer collects all active lights from scene.lights, and builds a lightState object:
+When the internal `render()` method is called, the renderer collects all active lights, and builds a lightState object:

 ```js
 {